idreaminteractive/go-htmx-01/README.md

     - if error [field] != nil {
         show the stuff ezpz
     }
+- How do we handle + send back previous responses if there's errors??
 - flash sessions
 - SSE with some neat stuff
 - Semantic layout, styling, UX and better test coverage.